IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 If you're a DSP, for bidding, call the interface to decrypt a UID2 advertising token and return the UID2.
 For details on the bidding logic for handling user opt-outs, see [DSP Integration Guide](../guides/dsp-guide.md).

-The following example calls the decrypt method in Java:
+The following is the decrypt method in Java:

 ```java
 import com.uid2.client.IUID2Client